 New Zealand COVID-19 Travel News

-The Coronavirus Travel Impact To Visitors Coming to Wellington and New ZealandThe New Zealand Government has recently announced major travel restrictions to try to control the spread of the Coronavirus (COVID-19) in New Zealand.
-We've summarised the current travel restictions below (March 20).
+The Coronavirus Travel Impact To Visitors Coming to Wellington and New ZealandThe New Zealand Government has currently set the country at Alert Level 1 (the lowest fo four levels).
+We've summarised the current travel restictions below.
 However, for the latest information on the travel impact of the Coronavirus, please visit the NZ Ministry of Health website.
 We've also included some useful links for specific information below.

-- New Zealand is currently on it's highest Alert Level 4.
+- New Zealand is currently on Alert Level 1.

 New Zealand Citizens Returning Overseas